Jeev04/FarmConnect/README.md

 Automated solution for farming based on an android app connected to sensors to automate tasks such as irrigation, fertilization etc.
-Arduino provides data to thingspeak server, which is called via its API in the FarmConnect App Steps to Use:
+Arduino provides data to thingspeak server, which is called via its API in the FarmConnect App.

+Steps to Use:

   1.Provide wifi and password in SmartIrrigationSystem.cpp